bobfox141/santaparavia-/README.md

 Source code
 Thomas Knox ported this game (with permission) from George Blank's original TRS-80 BASIC to ANSI-C in 2000, releasing it under the GNU General Public License; this code was the basis for modern Windows, OSX and Linux releases of this game and can be read or downloaded here.
+Steven Garbeil ported this game to c++11 to add graphics and features.